tsueri/PDF-QR-Scanner/README.md

 # PDF QR Scanner

 Welcome to **PDF QR Scanner**, an open-source project designed to scan PDF files for QR codes and present any found as a CSV file.
 This lightweight application is built using HTML, CSS, and JavaScript, ensuring it can run seamlessly without any additional dependencies.
+Try it [here](https://qrscan.campa.tools/).

 ## Overview